awsdocs/amazon-gamelift-developer-guide/doc_source/integration-server-sdk-cpp-ref-actions.md

 ```
 Aws::GameLift::GenericOutcome outcome = Aws::GameLift::Server::ProcessEnding();
+if (outcome.Success)
+    exit(0);  // exit with success
+// otherwise, exit with error code
+exit(errorCode);
 ```

 ## ProcessReady\(\)<a name="integration-server-sdk-cpp-ref-processready"></a>

-Notifies the Amazon GameLift service that the server process is ready to host game sessions\.
-This method should be called after successfully invoking [InitSDK\(\)](#integration-server-sdk-cpp-ref-initsdk) and completing any setup tasks required before the server process can host a game session\.
+Notifies the GameLift service that the server process is ready to host game sessions\.
+Call this method after successfully invoking [InitSDK\(\)](#integration-server-sdk-cpp-ref-initsdk) and completing setup tasks that are required before the server process can host a game session\.
+This method should be called only once per process\.

 This call is synchronous\.
 To make an asynchronous call, use [ProcessReadyAsync\(\)](#integration-server-sdk-cpp-ref-processreadyasync)\.
-See [Prepare a Server Process](gamelift-sdk-server-api.md#gamelift-sdk-server-initialize) for more details\.
+See [Initialize the server process](gamelift-sdk-server-api.md#gamelift-sdk-server-initialize) for more details\.

 ### Syntax<a name="integration-server-sdk-cpp-ref-processready-syntax"></a>